In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 According to yet another school of thought, we may have to accept an increase in attacks on developed nations as the price of urbanization elsewhere.

 That’s the theory being championed by revered ecologist Paul Ehrlich, who notes that as people in poorer countries abandon their traditional lifestyles and lose contact with nature, they’re more likely to survive a cyclonic episode.
 A century ago, Sandy would probably have had her fill of human tears by the time she’d cut a swathe through the Greater Antilles.
-At worst it might be necessary to supplement her diet of death with a few hundred Cuban and Bahaman corpses, but that would be an elegant sufficiency.
+At worst she might need to supplement her diet of death with a few hundred Cuban and Bahaman corpses, but that would be an elegant sufficiency.

-Today—reasons Ehrlich—with third-world body counts dropping fast, Americans and Canadians could soon find themselves off the specials board and on the regular menu.
+Now—reasons Ehrlich—with third-world body counts dropping fast, Americans and Canadians could soon find themselves off the specials board and on the regular menu.

 Readers hoping for definitive statements in the future tense are bound to be frustrated by Ehrlich’s oeuvre.
 Like the very best scientists, he’s careful to couch his predictions in the probabilistic argot of might, might just, could, may, may well and we know fuck-all about hundred-year variability.